Globalization and Optimism

 Isolationism, fragmentation, and pessimism always fail.
 Globalization has been everyone’s favorite punching bag for a while.
 It is hard to feel optimistic about its prospects.
 However, globalization has a better future.
 If you are a fan of globalization, cooperation, and comparative advantage, the last decade has been extremely challenging.
 Ten years ago was a time of optimism on a global scale.
 However, economic and geopolitical forces have combined to add friction and fragmentation to global exchange.
 The benefits are now even greater and with everyone’s self-interest and mutual benefit, this geopolitical stalemate will pass – more quickly than is commonly thought today.
 Cooperation, integration, and mutual benefit win in the end.
 It is a time to be optimistic once again.

 Our most intractable problems cannot be solved with behavior modification, conservation, or our existing technology, regardless of its advanced or widespread applications.
 Only new knowledge creating innovative solutions can address our most intractable problems.
-This can only be achieved through basic scientific discovery and then combining these discoveries with enterprise-based innovation, commercial discipline, and competition.
+This can only be achieved through basic scientific discoveries and then combining these discoveries with enterprise-based innovation, commercial discipline, and competition.
 Innovation, creativity, and competitive dynamics create the most effective innovations, the best solutions, and the most sustainable companies.
-Another of my deliverables will be how best to bridge the gap from government funding to private enterprise.
 Developing the best public policy as well as the best structure to enable innovative and creative solutions, as well as the economic incentive to scale these opportunities and make them economically sustainable.
 Central planning, bureaucratic industrial policy, government-led economic management, and dictatorial focus have always failed, and always will.

 Zero-sum thinking has begun.
 Despite comparative advantage, mutual cooperation, and specialization proving indisputably more beneficial than any other approach to economic interaction, this ideal is under threat.
 Rules and norms for economic integration lifted hundreds of millions of people out of poverty, created an order-of-magnitude increase in the average wealth of the Western population, and benefited countless hundreds of millions enabling a way of life otherwise unimaginable post-World War II.
 Now that system is under threat as developed countries subsidize alternative energy, attract manufacturing via expensive subsidies, and restrict the flow of goods and capital.
 Mutual benefit is out; national gain is now the highest priority.
 In other words, stupidity and zero-sum thinking have taken over.
 A handful of bureaucrats, regardless of how brilliant each may be, can never equal the mind of the market.
 Management and control usually spell disaster eventually.
 Managed focus on technological development for products and services the central government believes have greater substantial benefit to the overall society may not be calamitous, but the law of unintended consequences has not been repealed.
 It will be inefficient, substandard, and create potentially dangerous side effects.
 Innovation, creative freedom, and unstructured thought are essential components to the development of any technology of substance and disruptive benefit.